We draw your attention to the limitation of liability clause at clause 11.

 Notwithstanding any other provision of the Contract, the liability of the parties shall not be limited in any way in respect of the following:

-The Contractor is not responsible for any damage to underground series or cables unless discussed during quotation and recorded in writing.
+The Contractor is not responsible for any damage to underground services or cables unless discussed during quotation and recorded in writing.

 All stumps will be removed to a depth of 200mm below the soil level immediately adjacent to the stump.
 Buttress roots will be included but not lateral roots extending away from the stump.